 All of this has happened because of the growth of technical debt.

 A definition?
 From a technical infrastructure perspective, technical debt is about staying within manufacturer support.
-When Microsoft announce that support for SQL2008 R2 or Windows 2008 R2 will cease on a certain date, you had better make sure that your applications can run on MS2012, or better still on MS2016 or MS2020, and that you've spent money on the licences and the support.
+When Microsoft announced that support for SQL2012 R2 or Windows 2012 R2 ceased on a certain date, you had better make sure that your applications can run on MS2016, or better still on MS2020, and that you've spent money on the licences and the support.

 From an application perspective, technical debt is about being able to properly and completely test the application and its interfaces to other applications.
 With no test-harness to prove outputs, the application is a major risk to business operations.
 Don't think that technical debt is only relevant to legacy code either.
-With no ability to test, no contextual documentation to explain the business and technical decisions at the time, or a lack of understanding as to why a developer coded the way they did, then you've got technical debt.
+With no ability to test, no contextual documentation to explain the business and technical decisions at the time, or a lack of understanding as to why a developer coded the way they did, then you've got technical debt, even if the code is onlhy a few months old.
 Without the correct mindset and information, your flagship new system can be creating technical debt right now.

 Taken together, technical debt arises because the organisation is unwilling to spend money, or is not spending it on the correct thing.
 Like financial debt, the interest charged is limiting your ability to move ahead.
 You need to reduce it.